de4a-eu/toop-connector-ng/README.md

 * The semantic mapping service invocation was removed.
 The old solution was not satisfying.
 * The "multiple DPs" option was removed.
 This responsibility was moved to the DC.
 * The TOOP Directory was replaced by the DSD (Data Service Directory)

+What is now contained in the TOOP Connector NG:
+* Support for creating ASIC containers
+* Support for creating XHE envelopes
+* Support for performing dynamic discovery lookups
+* Support for querying the DSD
+* Support for communicating with the AS4 gateway

+Note: the toop-commons project is not affected by these refactorings